simonbogaerts/Bogsi.Quotable/README.md

 - [ ] Clean-Up for release V1.1.

-## Known Bugs

-* When creating a quote, the Created and updated fields are a default date value.

 ## Code Quality

 * Using both StyleCop and SonarAnalyzer, with only a handful of rules disabled.